As a commonwealth country, Kenya’s legal system descends from English common law.

 The sector-specific legislation provides the procedure for obtaining approval for investments requiring approval.
 This would typically involve following a prescribed application process, supplying documents and prescribed information, and paying a prescribed fee.

-Where the requisite approvals are not obtained, this will usually constitute a criminal offence and the registered entity as well as its officer may be liable to pay a fine or a term of imprisonment or both.
+Where the requisite approvals are not obtained, this will usually constitute a criminal offence and the registered entity as well as its officer may be liable to a fine or a term of imprisonment, or both.

-In sectors with restrictions on shareholding (construction, insurance, mining, engineering, private security, ICT), foreign investors are required to ensure that the local content threshold is met, either at the time of applying for approvals or within a prescribed period of time.
+In sectors with restrictions on shareholding (aviation, construction, insurance, mining, engineering, private security, ICT), foreign investors are required to ensure that the local content threshold is met, either at the time of applying for approvals or within a prescribed period of time.

-A foreign investor may appeal against the decision of an administrative body where the investor is aggrieved by such decision, in accordance with the legislation governing the particular sector.
+A foreign investor may appeal against the decision of an administrative body where the investor is aggrieved by such decision, either in accordance with the legislation governing the particular sector or in accordance with legislation relating to public procurement.

 Company Limited by Shares